-If you have severe pain anywhere in your foot following a fall or accident, you could have a fracture.
-It'll usually feel hot and swollen, and you might be unable to walk.
+If you have severe pain anywhere in your foot after a fall or accident, you could have a fracture.
+It will usually feel hot and swollen, and you might be unable to walk.
 You should go to your nearest minor injury unit or A&E if you suspect a broken toe, ankle or foot.

 Foot joint pain

 Arthritis is a common cause of joint pain and stiffness, and sometimes crepitus (a cracking or crunching sound or sensation when you move a joint).
 Forms of arthritis that commonly cause painful feet or ankle pain are osteoarthritis, rheumatoid arthritis and gout.